Michael Noonan (Fine Gael politician): Cabinet minister: 1982–1987

 Fine Gael lost power following the first general election in early 1982, however, Noonan subsequently joined the party's new front bench as Spokesperson for Education.
 A second general election in late 1982 following the collapse of the Fianna Fáil government, saw another Fine Gael-Labour Party coalition come to power.
 Just eighteen months after entering the Dáil, Noonan was appointed to the highly sensitive position of Minister for Justice.
-After a few weeks in office he revealed the illegal phone-tapping of journalists' phones, carried out by the previous Fianna Fáil administration that preceded it in power.
+After a few weeks in office, he revealed the illegal phone-tapping of journalists' phones, carried out by the previous Fianna Fáil administration that preceded it in power.
 That government had authorised illegal phone tapping of the journalists Geraldine Kennedy, Bruce Arnold and Vincent Browne.
 Seán Doherty signed warrants for the taps while serving as Minister for Justice.
 Noonan introduced a new Criminal Justice Bill while also bringing in reforms in the Garda Síochána, the courts and the prison service and the facing down of a difficult prison officers' dispute.
 He also dealt with the wording of the controversial abortion referendum in 1983.
 Noonan, however, also presided over the justice ministry when inmates in an overcrowded and understaffed Spike Island prison set fire to the building.

 A cabinet reshuffle in 1986, saw Noonan demoted to the position of Minister for Industry and Commerce.
 Following the withdrawal of the Labour Party from government in 1987, Noonan also briefly took office as Minister for Energy.

 Opposition: 1987–1994

-Fine Gael lost power following the 1987 general election and were confined to the opposition benches.
+Fine Gael lost power following the 1987 general election and was confined to the opposition benches.
 The new Fine Gael leader, Alan Dukes, appointed Noonan to the senior position of front bench Spokesperson for Finance and the Public Service.
 The party did poorly under Dukes and he was replaced by John Bruton in 1990.
 Noonan was retained on the new front bench, however, he was demoted to the position of Spokesperson for Transport, Energy and Communications.
 In 1991, he returned to local politics as a member of Limerick County Council, serving again until 1994.
 Noonan's period in opposition often saw him at odds with his party leader.
 Not long after his demotion as Spokesperson for Finance, he announced that he would be taking "positions of leadership" on a wide range of important issues.
 This was seen as a veiled threat to John Bruton's leadership, with Noonan positioning himself as an alternative party leader.
-In 1994, a number of Fine Gael TDs attempted to oust Bruton as party leader following poor showings in opinion polls.
+In 1994, several Fine Gael TDs attempted to oust Bruton as party leader following poor showings in opinion polls.
 Noonan aligned himself with the rebels and stated that he would stand for the leadership should Bruton be defeated.
 The latter survived as leader and Noonan resigned from the front bench.